AaronCQL/doconuxt/docs/content/quick-start.md

     }
     ```

-5. Create a `nuxt.config.js` file in the root directory and import the Doconuxt theme:
+5. Create a `nuxt.config.js` file in the root directory and import `doconuxt`:

     ```js{}[nuxt.config.js]
-    import doconuxt from "doconuxt-theme";
+    import doconuxt from "doconuxt";

     export default doconuxt;
     ```